aleen42/PersonalWiki/Programming/Java/Exception/Exception.md

 ## Exception [Back](./../Java.md)

 ###Exception & Error
-- The **Throwable** class is the superclass of all errors and exceptions in the Java language.
+- **Throwable**: The Throwable class is the superclass of all **errors** and **exceptions** in the Java language.
+Only objects that are instances of this class (or one of its subclasses) are thrown by the Java Virtual Machine or can be thrown by the Java `throw` statement.
+Similarly, only this class or one of its subclasses can be the argument type in a `catch` clause.

 >Throwable
 >>Exception